vema15/market_dashboard/UPDATES.md

 3/2/2024
 1) Began writing out the script for the econ_report() method in the EconApplications class.
-2) Created the exp_cont_inc_dec() function within the econ_report class to house the conditionals required to discern an expansion, contraction, increase, or decrease in the script.
+2) Created the exp_cont_inc_dec() function within the econ_report() method to house the conditionals required to discern an expansion, contraction, increase, or decrease in the script.
 3) Converted all of the print lines in the econ_report into a text list (for future application development).
 4) Finished the report section of the econ_report() method (still needs appendix).

+3/3/2024
+1) Changed loading screens
+2) Created a key for the indicators' intervals in the econ_report() method's output to help the user understand the rates at which the data points are released.
+**Note: Future releases may be more sporadic.**